Skip to main content

 The debugging port is already occupied, usually from a previous run that didn't close properly.

-# Kill process on port 9222
+# Show the process listening on port 9222

 const PORT = 9223

-For CI environments, ensure proper cleanup:
+For CI environments, use proper cleanup:

 async function audit() {